Trusted by 19,000+ Clinicians

 If you’re looking to specify a riser recliner that will suit someone with lordosis, then we’d suggest looking at the made to measure range.
 These chairs can be tailored to suit your client and their specific needs.

 In terms of care chairs, then the Lento would be most suitable.
 With its adjustable seat depth, width, and height, you can make sure your client’s pelvis is perfectly positioned when teamed with a waterfall backrest and tilt-in-space.
+Electric tilt in space is available as an upgrade, which allows the patient to adjust themselves, instead of relying on the carer to adjust using the tilt handle at the back.

 The back cushions of the Lento are also attached with Velcro which is particularly good because it allows you to reposition the cushions to suit the client’s needs exactly.